Nomads’ Path

 Day 6.
 Bishkek - Osh by morning flight.

-After breakfast transfer to the airport to take flight to Osh.
+After breakfast we transfer to the airport for a short flight to Osh, the southern capital of Kyrgyzstan.

 Meals: breakfast.